pgillich/prometheus_text-to-remote_write/README.md

 Docker images are pushed to Docker hub: [pgillich/prometheus_text-to-remote_write](https://hub.docker.com/r/pgillich/prometheus_text-to-remote_write/)

+*It's in alpha phase.
+No automatic tests and source code should be refactored.
+If you would like to improve it, you are welcomed! ;-)*

 # Protocols

 The service expects Prometheus text expose format, described here: https://prometheus.io/docs/instrumenting/exposition_formats/